hyperledger-archives/composer/packages/composer-website/jekylldocs/applications/genapp.md

 ---

-We're going to assume that you've been through the Getting Started section and would like to now start to look at writing your own application to use Fabric Composer.
+We're going to assume that you've been through the Getting Started section and would like to now start to look at writing your own application to use {{site.data.conrefs.composer_full}}.

 To help getting started with this, there's a [Yeoman](http://yeoman.io/) generator that creates a suitable directory structure and helps bring in the required model and network modules.